 Thank you for your continued support during the Canada Post strike.
 We are still receiving and processing all orders.
-They will be shipped immediately after the Canada Post strike has been resolved.
 UPS options are available upon check out.
 Thank you for your patience.

 Native Swamp Milkweed